Sofia Bevarly Rocks Sexy Crop Tank Top While Promoting Hand Sanitizer

 Sofia Bevarly flaunted her incredible figure on Instagram while promoting a hot ticket item.
 The April 30 upload captured the model striking a pose with a bottle of hand sanitizer while clad in a hot little outfit.

 The American beauty delighted her 1.4 million fans with a skin-baring snap that showcased her fit figure.
 The image saw the model soaking up some rays outside with a big smile on her face.
-She did not use a geotag to indicate her exact location but was posed in front of a tan wall that was decorated with a window and blinds.
-The sizzling shot was to promote Apex Offense and their hand sanitizer, and she made sure to tag them in the caption of the post.
-The model grasped a bottle of the product tightly with her bubblegum pink nails and helped draw her audience in by showing off her bombshell body.
+She did not use a geotag to indicate her exact location but was posed in front of a tan wall with a window and blinds.
+The sizzling shot was to promote Apex Offense and its hand sanitizer, and she made sure to tag them in the caption of the post.
+The model grasped a bottle of the product tightly with her bubble gum pink nails and helped draw her audience in by showing off her bombshell body.

 Sofia rocked a gray crop top with a low-cut neckline that offered fans an eyeful of cleavage.
 The straps stretched around her neck, and her trim arms were able to be seen.
 Its cotton fabric appeared to be ribbed and hugged her figure tightly.
 The garment hit at Sofia’s ribs and didn’t provide complete coverage, which left her trim abs on display.

 Sofia paired the top with a set of black leggings.
 Only a portion of the bottoms was able to be seen, but they sat snug on her hips and hugged her curves perfectly.
-They possessed a thick band that hit below her navel — drawing further attention to her petite midsection.
+They possessed a thick band that hit below her navel, drawing further attention to her petite midsection.
 She opted to keep most of the focus on the hand sanitizer and wore minimal accessories, which included a teal watch around her right wrist.
 She added a pair of tiny silver hoop earrings that popped against her dark tresses.

 View this post on Instagram